 THC versus CBD

-It's important to understand that THC and CBD have very different status within the law.
+It's important to understand that THC and CBD have very different statuses within the law.

-More important, they are treated differently by the law AND by drug tests.
+More importantly, they are treated differently by the law AND by drug tests.

 It's confusing though...what is the difference between THC and CBD?